Applicable to OS version 18.104.22.16892

 - Units: defines a unit of the Out slot value; no unit is set by default;

-- Offset: sets a fixed offset value to the output value; the value is calculated according to the inverse linear function formula (x=(y-b)/a) and read to the Out slot according to the linear function (y=ax+b); the Offset slot sets the b value of the formula; incorrect scaling of the results in the calculated value (exceeding the available range for the device, e.g., 0-10 V), results in indicating a different value on the input and on the Out slot.
-If the scaling is correct, the values are identical;
+- Offset: sets a fixed offset value to the output value; the Out value is calculated according to the linear function formula (y=ax+b), and the Offset slot set the b value of the formula;

-- Address: allows setting an address of the Modbus register in the remote device; once the component has been added, the slot's default value is null—for the component to operate properly, the unique address value must be set in this slot.
+- Address: allows setting an address of a physical input of the device; once the component has been added, the slot's default value is null—for the component to operate properly, the unique address value must be set in this slot.

 - Available settings: 1-n, where "n" stands for the number of actual inputs in the device.

 - SetOut: sets the Out slot to a specific value;

 - Reset: sets the Out slot to the 0 value.